-There are three "preference categories" within US immigration law.
+There are several "preference categories" within U.S. immigration law.
 An EB-1 visa, also known as first preference or priority workers, grants employment-based permanent residency to applicants who are outstanding professors or researchers, multinational executives or managers, or who demonstrate extraordinary ability.
 Applicants for an EB-1 visa must intend to work in their field of expertise in the United States.
 The Woog Law Office can help you determine if you qualify for one of the EB-1 categories.

 Types of EB-1 Visas

 You may qualify for a green card if you have "extraordinary ability" in the sciences, arts, education, business or athletics.
 To be eligible in this category, you need to submit extensive documentation of your accomplishments, showing "sustained national or international acclaim" and that you're at the very top of your field of expertise.
 You can "self-petition" for this type of EB-1 without an offer of U.S.-based employment.
 To qualify for an EB-1 through extraordinary ability, you must have a well-crafted application.
 The Woog Law Office has the creativity needed to define your area of expertise and assemble the most persuasive arguments and documentation to convince USCIS of the merits of your case.

 EB-1: Outstanding Professors and Researchers